gaessaki/RedSnap/README.md

 ##Notice

 As it stands, RedSnap is WIP and thus I can make no guarantee of security, privacy or functionality.
-Restrain from submitting personally indentifiable information or any data that you would not like compromised (i.e. personal photos) into the system. **Use at your own risk.**
+Refrain from submitting personally indentifiable information or any data that you would not like compromised (i.e. personal photos) into the system. **Use at your own risk.**

 ##Installation

-Requires MongoDB and Redis instances (check out https://compose.io to quickly spin some up).
+Requires MongoDB and Redis instances.
 To install, clone the repo and then create a config.js file in the root folder of the application (the one with app.js).
 Then include the following in the file:

 ```
 module.exports = {